SAKIB797/Snake-Ladder/README.md

    ./snake_ladder
    ```

+## License
+This project is open-sourced under the MIT License.
-## Author Information
+## Contact
 - **Author**: Iftekhar Sakib
 - **Email**: ihSakib@outlook.com
 - **Facebook**: <a href="https://www.facebook.com/SAKIB797" target="_blank" > Iftekhar Sakib </a>
 - **Linkedin**: <a href="www.linkedin.com/in/ihsakib" target="_blank" > ihSakib </a>
-## License
-This project is open-sourced under the MIT License.

 ---

 Enjoy the game and may the odds be ever in your favor! 🎉